dawn-boy/obsidian-notes/Vollege/maths.md

 $$ z + \frac{7x^2}{2} = g(y) + xf(y)$$
 so value of z is,
 $$ z = -\frac{7x^2}{2} + g(y) + xf(y) $$

-- a linear PDE is of the form Pp + Qq = R where P, Q, R are the functions of x, y, z which is known as the le grange's linear PDE.

 ## Linear PDE
 a linear PDE is of the form Pp + Qq = R, where P, Q, R are functions of x, y, z is known as legrange's linear PDE.